 Commercial fishing is the largest anthropogenic threat to the dolphins, but also an economically important industry to New Zealand.
 Restricted zones and sanctuaries are in place, but without continuous monitoring they are hard to manage, and the sanctuaries can’t be extended appropriately.

-Our up to the minute data will allow policy makers to accurately update the restricted zones, ensuring fishing boats are nowhere near the dolphins!
+Our up to date data will allow policy makers to accurately update the restricted zones, ensuring fishing boats are nowhere near the dolphins!

 We want to be able to tell exactly which dolphin has been where and when!
 This data is extremely useful for research into declining populations and deaths.